Day trip from Rome to Pompeii : a complete guide on how to get there

 3. The Grand Theatre

 Built to accommodate an audience of 5,000 people, the Teatro Grande (large theatre) is built into the sloping ground.
 Standing in the top row of seats will reward you with the best views of the ruined city and Mount Vesuvius.
+Check here to grab an audio guide in 7 languages.

 4. Stabian Baths